fefas/blog/src/_posts/2024-01-09-project-pivotal-partnership-integration.md

 detail: all use cases behind each required endpoint were already implemented in one existing service.
 This service held many responsibilities, being one of them the direct integration with common e-commerce checkout solutions, such as Magento.
-There was only one use case that was previously unnecessary to the directly integrated e-commerce platforms but was required for this project.
+There was only one use case previously unnecessary to the directly integrated e-commerce platforms but required for this project.
 Since its logic was also closely related to e-commerce integration, it would fit well in this same service.

 Within my second week at the company, I presented my takes to the team:

-1. Creating a new service for this project seemed unnecessary as there wasn't a meaningful bounded context justifying such a segregated codebase and deployment isolation.
+1. Creating a new service for this project seemed unnecessary as there wasn't a meaningful bounded context justifying such segregated codebase and deployment isolation.

    The existing service responsible for e-commerce checkout integrations could handle everything by simply providing the same use cases via a new port and